 No Christmas visit to Chicago is complete without a stroll along the Magnificent Mile where designer shops such as Tiffany & Co and Armani stage elaborate window displays and the streets are adorned with hundreds of illuminated Christmas trees.
-Arrive early to catch The Magnificent Mile Lights Festival on the 23rd of November when the display is switched on.
-This year's celebrations feature a glittering fireworks show over the Chicago River with processions of marching bands and brightly-coloured floats on Michigan Avenue.
+Arrive early to catch The Magnificent Mile Lights Festival on 22 and 23 November when the display is switched on.

 In Aspen, Colorado’s most famous winter resort, a white Christmas is pretty much guaranteed.
 Though skiing is the main event, there are plenty of other festive diversions.
-'12 days of Aspen', the town's Christmas festival, runs from the 20th to the 31st of December with abundant opportunities for Christmas shopping along with ice-skating, craft workshops and visits from Santa for children.
-Expect fireworks, après-ski and a dusting of A-list celebrities too.
+12 Days of Aspen, the town's Christmas festival, runs from 20 to 31 December with abundant opportunities for Christmas shopping along with ice-skating, craft workshops and visits from Santa for children.
+Expect fireworks, après-ski and sometimes a dusting of A-list celebrities too.

 Sleepy Georgetown holds the most traditional of the region's markets.
 Carol singers in Victorian dress entertain the crowds and horse-drawn carriages trundle through the historic streets.
-Join one of the town's Wassail Crawls, a market tour with frequent stops at local hostelries for cinnamon- scented wine and mulled cider (wassail).
+Join one of the town's Wassail Crawls, a market tour with frequent stops at local hostelries for cinnamon-scented wine and mulled cider.

-Not wanting to be outdone by its country cousins, the state capital, Denver, holds a number of markets in the run up to Christmas, including a traditional German Christkindlesmarkt, which runs from the 22nd of November to the 21st of December.
+Not wanting to be outdone by its country cousins, the state capital, Denver, holds a number of markets in the run-up to Christmas, including a traditional German Christkindlesmarkt, which runs from the 22 November to 23 December.
 Here you can enjoy the usual assortment of gifts and festive snacks and watch as portly, accordion-wielding Denverites don their lederhosen and attempt to provide the market with a suitably Bavarian sound-track.

-Baltimore is a city steeped in Christmas tradition but a relative newcomer to America's Christmas market scene.
-Still, the city is pulling out all the stops with the first annual Christmas Village in West Shore Park by the waterfront.
-The market will feature over 60 traditional timber booths with sweets, jewellery and arts and crafts for sale.
-Christmas elves hand out mugs of cocoa during regular 'hot chocolate happy hours'.
-A festival of trees, wreaths and gingerbread houses is also in the line-up along with another focused on train sets and toys.
+Baltimore is a city steeped in Christmas tradition, but a relative newcomer to America's Christmas market scene.
+Still, the city pulls out all the stops with its Christmas Village in West Shore Park by the waterfront.
+The market features traditional timber booths with sweets, jewellery and arts and crafts for sale.
+A festival of trees, wreaths and gingerbread houses, with festive food and drink available too.

-For something a little more arty, make a beeline for the Bazaart Holiday Market held on the 30th of November or the Holiday Art Market at the Maryland Institute College of Art.
-The Baltimore Symphony Orchestra's annual performance of Handle's Messiah on the 6th and 7th of December makes for a magical evening.
-Stay until the 8th to catch the 41st Annual Mayor's Christmas Parade.
-Christmas with marching bands, floats and Harley-Davidsons.
+For something a little more arty, make a beeline for the Bazaart Holiday Market at the American Visionary Art Museum, or the Holiday Art Market at the Maryland Institute College of Art.
+The Baltimore Symphony Orchestra holds annual performances of festive music too.
+Stay until 8 December to catch the annual Mayor's Christmas Parade; Christmas with marching bands, floats and Harley-Davidsons.